Woman with wavy permed hair smiling at the camera.

 Watching a Korean drama can spark a myriad of emotions.
 There’s anger directed at the villains, heart-fluttering excitement whenever the male lead does something cute, and deep envy whenever you see the heroine’s perfectly wavy hair.
 Rain or shine, the always stun with voluminous face-framing curls that stay all day.
 And they have the Korean perm to thank for it.

-Lucky for you, many salons in the Philippines offer this oh-so-natural perm treatment.
+Luckily, you don't need to go to a Korean hair salon for this style.
+Salons in the Philippines offer this oh-so-natural perm treatment.
 If you want to wake up with salon-worthy hair every morning, keep reading to know the low-down on Korean perm.

 What is a Korean Perm?